-- Communication: Communication systems; information theory, algebraic coding, stochastic processes; sensory communication systems; synchronization systems.
+- Communications: Communication systems; information theory, algebraic coding, stochastic processes; optical communications systems; sensory communication systems; synchronization systems.

-- Digital signal: Statistical and non-linear signal processing; signal detection and estimation; signal processing in sensory communication systems: speech, biomedical signals; radar signal processing; radar techniques and systems, navigation and detection; biomedical instrumentation: man-machine interfacing; sensory aids for perception defects.
+- Digital signal processing: Statistical and non-linear signal processing; signal detection and estimation; signal processing in sensory communication systems: speech, biomedical signals; radar signal processing; radar techniques and systems, navigation and detection; biomedical instrumentation: man-machine interfacing; sensory aids for perception defects.

 - Image Processing and Computer Vision: Enhancement, restoration and compression of visual data.
 Geometric and variational methods in image analysis.
 Three-dimensional imaging and photography.
 Automatic analysis of video streams.
 Camera arrays.
 Medical imaging and analysis.
 Distributed image and video processing.